philipwindeyer/dotfiles/windows/README.md

   - Windows Update -> Check for updates
     - “Update all”
     - PLUS optional updates EXCEPT for drivers
-    - _Note: IIRC the latest NVIDIA graphics drivers, and the `NVIDIA Settings` app are installed during this process_
+    - _Note: IIRC the current NVIDIA graphics driver Microsoft offers (which may not be the most recent), and the `NVIDIA Settings` app are installed during this process_
   - System ->
     - Display -> Night light
       - Turn on